 Contact Us if You’re Considering Chapter 7

-If you are considering bankruptcy and wish to discuss your options under Chapter 7, please contact Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation.
+If you are considering bankruptcy and wish to discuss your options under Chapter 7, please contact the Kingston chapter 7 bankruptcy lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation.
 With offices in Kingston & Marlboro, we’re conveniently located to represent clients throughout Ulster County and the Hudson Valley.